TG9541/stm8ef/README.md

 ## Other changes to the original STM8EF code:

-The code has changed a lot compared to the original code.
-Porting back some features or bug fixes should be possible anyway.
+The code has changed a lot compared to the original code but porting back some bug fixes or features should be possible.

 * original code bugs fixed (e.g. `COMPILE`, `DEPTH`, `R!`, `PICK`)
 * "ASxxxx V2.0" syntax (the free [SDCC tool chain](http://sdcc.sourceforge.net/) allows mixing Forth, assembly, and C)